 and

-(c) if the subscriber selects 7 numbers —

-(i) whether the subscriber wishes the entry to be entered in 12, 18, 25, 30 or 50 games; or

-(ii) where available, exactly how many games the subscriber wants to be entered, with a maximum of 50.
+(c) if the subscriber selects 7 numbers, where available, exactly how many games the subscriber wants to be entered, with a minimum of 1 and a maximum of 50.

 (2) If a subscriber requests —

-(a) 7 numbers, the entry will be entered in the number of games as requested under subrule (1)(c); or
+(a) 7 numbers, the entry will be entered in the number of games selected under subrule (1)(c); or

 (b) between 4 and 19 numbers (but not 7 numbers), the entry will be entered as one system entry,

-and the resulting receipted ticket constitutes one entry in lotto.
+and the resulting receipted ticket constitutes one entry in OZ Lotto.

 (3) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 4 Division 1.

+[Rule 76 amended in Gazette 4 Oct 2017 p.
+5126.]

 Division 2 — Prize pool and prize reserve fund

-77. Australian Lottery Blocs prize pool and prize reserve fund
+77. Lotto Bloc’s prize pool and prize reserve fund

-(1) The Commission must contribute a percentage of all subscriptions received for each lotto draw to a combined Australian Lottery Blocs prize fund in accordance with the appropriate agreement and the permit for that lotto draw.
+(1) The Commission must contribute a percentage of all subscriptions received for each lotto draw to a combined Lotto Bloc’s prize fund in accordance with the appropriate agreement and the permit for that lotto draw.

 (2) The total contribution under subrule (1) is to be divided so that —

-(a) not less than 55% of the Commission’s subscriptions go towards the Australian Lottery Blocs prize pool; and
+(a) not less than 55% of the Commission’s subscriptions go towards the Lotto Bloc’s prize pool; and

-(b) the balance of the contribution goes towards the Australian Lottery Blocs prize reserve fund.
+(b) the balance of the contribution goes towards the Lotto Bloc’s prize reserve fund.

-(3) Distribution of the prize reserve fund must be as additional prize money or promotional prizes, in such amounts and in such OZ Lotto draws, as are agreed by the Australian Lottery Blocs members.
+(3) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such OZ Lotto draws, as are agreed by the Lotto Bloc members.

+[Rule 77 amended in Gazette 4 Oct 2017 p.
+5126-7.]

 Division 3 — OZ Lotto draw

 78. Nature of an OZ Lotto draw

-An OZ Lotto draw involves the mechanical, equally random selection of 9 numbered balls selected from balls individually numbered from 1 to 45 inclusive, in a manner and using such equipment as the Commission or designated authority determines to be adequate.
+An OZ Lotto draw involves the mechanical, equally random selection of 9 numbered balls (7 winning numbered balls and 2 supplementary numbered balls) from balls individually numbered from 1 to 45 inclusive, in a manner and using such equipment as the Commission or a designated authority determines.

+[Rule 78 amended in Gazette 4 Oct 2017 p.
+5127.]

 79. Criteria for winning

 In an OZ Lotto draw the holder of a receipted ticket or the purchaser of an entry under Part 2 Division 5 of these rules wins —